 The Award was approved at the 2004 NZARE Annual General Meeting, awarded for the first time in 2006.
 The award consists of a written citation and a cash prize of $1000.
 The NZARE Council retains the right to make no award in any one year.
 The Award will be conferred at the NZARE annual conference, and notified in the Association's publication Input (He Pātaka Tuku Kōrero) and on its website.

 The Nominator is to be the Chief/Main Supervisor and must be a current NZARE member.
 The Nominee must be a current NZARE member.
-Theses nominated must have been undertaken in New Zealand within a New Zealand tertiary institution.
-Theses nominated must have been undertaken at a New Zealand and/or have clear implications for New Zealand education.
-Theses must have been completed and examined between 1 August and 31 July of the calendar year prior to the closing date for nominations which is 1 August.
-Theses completed after this date may be nominated for the following year’s award.
-Nominations should be forwarded electronically NZARE Executive Officer at firstname.lastname@example.org by 1 August 2021.
+Those nominated must have been undertaken in New Zealand within a New Zealand tertiary institution.
+Those nominated must have been undertaken at a New Zealand and/or have clear implications for New Zealand education.
+Nominations should be forwarded electronically to the NZARE Executive Officer at firstname.lastname@example.org by 1 August 2022.

 Nominations must include: